-The Table 3.1 below, records the percentage change in population during this period to highlight overall residential patterns.
-As illustrated, the small areas defining the study area experienced only a slight increase of c.
-0.2% between 2011 and 2016, which is contrary to the growth recorded for the Dublin Region, at 5.8% during the same period.
+The Table 3.1 below, records the percentage change in population during this period to highlight change in the population composition across the intercensal periods in the Study Area and wider Dublin Region.
+As illustrated, the small areas defining the study area experienced only a slight increase.
 Between 2016 and 2022, the Study Area population has experienced an exponential increase from the previous Census period, of c.
 7.7%, which is similar to the population increase observed in the Dublin Region (c.
 8.2%) during the 6 years following Census 2016.
-There is around 15% increase in the overall population for the Dublin Region during the 10-year period between 2011 and 2022 and an increase of 8% in the study area population during this period.
-It is noted that the increase in study area population over the 10-year period is largely owing to the population growth between 2016 and 2022.